March 11, 2023.

 Season 7 Update:

 I'm partway through the last season of Billions at the time of writing.
 In terms of the show's non-binary representation, Taylor remains largely the same, although they and other characters have become cardboard cutouts of previously fleshed-out personalities.
-Taylor seems to be utterly vacuous, with no opinions about reuniting with the man who caused permanent loss and conflict in their family.
+Taylor seems to be utterly vacuous, with no opinions about reuniting with a man who destroyed their romantic and platonic relationships.
 They've been reduced to snappy one-liners and boring dialogue.
 Any compelling storytelling has gone down the drain, even beyond Taylor.

 Episode 3 features body shaming via small dick jokes.
 Lazy, misandristic, predictable, shallow crap that's permitted by mainstream media as long as it's exclusively directed at men.
 Bleagh.